 Heron Egret Symbolism & Meaning

 Herons are the picture-perfect depiction of calmness, and it is in this calmness that they have their most powerful advantage.
 Herons are typically smart, and they move with an uncanny efficiency.
 Their calm disposition enables them to clear their senses, sharpening them and alerting them to any danger that might be coming.
-Due to this, the heron can move out of trouble before it even begins, without wasting unnecessary energy in doing so.
+Due to this, the Heron can move out of trouble before it even begins, without wasting unnecessary energy in doing so.

 Emotions and the turmoil of life may be inescapable, but there are times when they cloud our minds.
 When this happens, we tend to overreact to things, or worse we fail to act in time.
 Both ends of the spectrum waste our time and efforts, and don’t claim for us the ideal results we hope for.
-The heron teaches us that when we clear our minds and settle down in spirit, we are much more capable of receiving and reacting to important signals.
-Whether it’s opportunity or danger, a clear mind sees first and farthest.
+The Heron teaches us that when we clear our minds and settle down in spirit, we are much more capable of receiving and reacting to important signals.
+Whether it is opportunity or danger, a clear mind sees first and farthest.

 II